-The Department of English offers M.A. and Ph.D. programs in English and American literature.
+The Department of English offers M.A. and Ph.D. programs in English and American literature as well as an M.A. program in Literature and Pedagogy.
 There is also a certificate program in Business and Technical Writing.
-REQUIREMENTS FOR ADMISSION

 An applicant for the M.A. program is expected to have an undergraduate major in English consisting of approximately 30 credit hours in English and American literature above the freshman level.
 The average in this work should be at least A-/B+ (3.5 on a scale of 1 to 4).
 The applicant must take the Graduate Record Examinations and is expected to score at least 1100 in the combined Verbal and Analytical tests, and at least 500 in the Advanced Test in English and American literature.
-Three letters of recommendation and a writing sample (a critical paper) are required enter the Ph.D. program.
+Three letters of recommendation and a writing sample (a critical paper) are required.

 Students with a B.A. who seek to enter the Ph.D. program must first gain admission to the M.A. program.
-Students who distinguish themselves in the M.A. program may then apply to
+Students who distinguish themselves in the M.A. program may then apply to enter the Ph.D. program.